tvangalapat/sp19-616-111/section-code/aws-sagemaker.md

 ## How Machine Learning with Amazon SageMaker? :o: make statement not question, make gramatically correct

-A typical machine learning workflow and summarizes how you accomplish those tasks with Amazon SageMaker.
+We descrip a typical machine learning workflow and summarizes how you accomplish those tasks with Amazon SageMaker.

-In general, machine learning is all about you "teach" a computer to make predictions, or inferences.
+In general, machine learning is all about you *teach* a computer to make predictions, or inferences.
 As a first step, you use an algorithm and example data to train a model.
 Then you integrate your model into your application to generate inferences in real time and at scale.
 In a production environment, a model typically learns from millions of example data items and produces inferences in hundreds to less than 20 milliseconds.

 The following diagram illustrates the typical workflow for creating a machine learning model: